-Advising is available in the Library on the Trinidad Campus or in the Learning Center on the Valley Campus for individual sessions with students.
-Services available include academic advising, transfer and scholarship information.
+Advising is available in the Student Success Center on the Trinidad Campus or in the Learning Center on the Valley Campus.
+Advisors are available to meet for individual sessions with students.
+Services available include academic advising, degree work evaluation, transfer and scholarship information.
+Students are encouraged to meet with an advisor at the beginning of each semester.
 All students are encouraged to meet with an advisor early and often throughout the semester.
+Advisors are available throughout the academic year.
+NOTE: Self-advising is discouraged at TSJC.
+Students that choose not to meet with their advisor may take courses that will not apply to their certificate or degree program, or transfer to four-year institutions.